ibm-cloud-architecture/dba-onboarding-automation/README.md

                 1. Update your desktop and update **Context Menus - Content Context Menus** - **Document context menu** to the new menu
             1. Copy the **Default teamspace content list context menu** menu option and add options for **Launch Process** and **Share**
                 1. Update your desktop and update **Context Menus - Content Context Menus** - **Teamspace content list context menu** to the new menu
+    1. Navigator features
-    1. Navigator Search feature
+        1. Search
             1. Add a search and name it **Employment Application**
                 1. Set Class to Employment Application
+        1. Teamspaces
+            1. Create **Employee Onboarding** teamspace template as documented in the Getting Started Lab, section [4.1.1 Teamspace Template Builder](https://ibm-cloud-architecture.github.io/refarch-dba/use-cases/onboarding-automation/#lab-section-411).
 1. Deploy BAW artifacts
     1. Login to Workflow Center and navigate to Process Apps
     1. Import Employee_Onboarding - OnboardingAutomation-YYYY.MM.DD_##.twx